nhsbsa/nhsbsa-digital-playbook/src/development/dev-documentation.md

 order: 12
 related:
   tag: dev_docs
+review:
+    last_reviewed_date: 2023-05-06
+    review_cycle: ANNUAL
 ---
-We need a minimum level of documentation for all our project repositories.
+We maintain a minimum level of documentation in all our project repositories.

 A [standard set of file][nhsbsa_standard_repository_documents] are available to copy.